Blog Home Page Next article: MS-ISAC CYBER ALERT – Ongoing Emotet Campaign Using MS-ISAC Branding

-About the Anatomy of a Cybersecurity Program Series
+About the Anatomy of a Cyber Security (NIST – Cybersecurity) Program Series

 In this blog series, I will be walking you through many of the specific controls that fall into the domains mentioned above.
 My goal is to give you some insight into the issues, and potential remedies we encounter daily while performing these assessments.
 Please utilize the suggestions to improve the posture of your own organization.
 No solution, remediation or mitigating countermeasure is one-size-fits-all; however, I will do my best to provide information from a generic enough standpoint that you should be able to at least find value in the knowledge even if it is not relevant to your environment.

-For a complete and comprehensive Cybersecurity Program, a ‘Privileged Access Management’ plan is yet another critical component.
+For a complete and comprehensive Cyber Security Program, a ‘Privileged Access Management’ plan is yet another critical component.
 This involves applying the “The Principle of Least Privilege” (PoLP).
-PoLP is a direct or implied requirement of many compliance directives (HIPAA, PCI-DSS, FISMA, etc.) and is a critical part of most security and governance frameworks include the NIST Cybersecurity Framework and COBIT 5.
+PoLP is a direct or implied requirement of many compliance directives (HIPAA, PCI-DSS, FISMA, etc.) and is a critical part of most security and governance frameworks include the NIST Cybersecurity Framework (NIST-CSF) and COBIT 5/COBIT 2019.

-The following scenarios are very common and showthree areas where failing to apply PoLP can have disastrous consequences.
+The following scenarios are very common and show the areas where failing to apply PoLP can have disastrous consequences.
 Everything a hacker can do to your network with Domain Administrator (DA) or Enterprise (EA) access to your network.